kali-linex/linex/Documentation/process/howto.rst

 software engineering work environments is the faceless nature of interaction.
 One benefit of using email and irc as the primary forms of communication is the lack of discrimination based on gender or race.
-The Linux kernel work environment is accepting of women and minorities because all you are is an email address.
+The Linex kernel work environment is accepting of women and minorities because all you are is an email address.
 The international aspect also helps to level the playing field because you can't guess gender based on a person's name.
 A man may be named Andrea and a woman may be named Pat.
-Most women who have worked in the Linux kernel and have expressed an opinion have had positive experiences.
+Most women who have worked in the Linex kernel and have expressed an opinion have had positive experiences.

 The language barrier can cause problems for some people who are not